Kickle/Docs/Docs/admin-guide/Configuring Exchange Online and Skype for Business Online (Office 365) Accounts.md

 	Public : Yes
     Version : 1.0
 -->
-!!! important "Important"
-    This paragraph applies to Exchange Online and Skype for Business Online (Office 365) infrastructures only.
-If you are using an Exchange On-Premise or Skype for Business On-Premise solution, please refer to section. **Configuring Exchange On-Premise**

-!!! note "Note"
-    You must have sufficient rights to access your Office 365 using Exchange Remote PowerShell.

 ### Creating and Configuring a Room Mailbox Account for Exchange Online (Office 365)

+!!!
+Info "Info "

+    - This paragraph applies to Exchange Online and Skype for Business Online (Office 365) infrastructures only.
+If you are using an Exchange On-Premises or Skype for Business On-Premises solution, please refer to the section: [Configuring Exchange On-Premises](Configuring Exchange On-Premise and Skype for Business On-Premise Accounts.md).
+    - You must have sufficient rights to access your Office 365 using Exchange PowerShell remotely.

 #### Starting PowerShell